Angonoka tortoise: Ecology and behaviour

+Reproduction

 It is expected to become sexually mature once reaching 15 years old.
 The tortoise can produce one to six eggs per clutch and up to four clutches every season.
 The reproductive season is from 15 January to 30 May.
 The angonoka tortoise's reproductive patterns coincide with the seasonal rainfall patterns of the region, with both mating and hatching occurring at the onset of the rainy seasons.
 With a 71.9% fertility rate and a 54.6% hatching success rate, about 4.3 hatchlings are produced per female tortoise.